Kgo222/ClassroomClarity/notebooks/jesse/README.md

 - Visited supply shop to determine what parts need ordered
 - Chose new microcontroller because of the number of GPIO pins on the ESP32-PICO-V3
   - ESP32-S3-WROOM-1
+## Team Meeting 3/4/2025
+- Discussed physical design of the hub